Gokyo Lakes with Renjo La Pass Trek

 Many trekkers get tired as they reach Namche Bazaar and opt for a horse ride to Gokyo.
 A horse ride from Namche to Gokyo and back to Namche would be best to incase you feel tired early.

 • Yes!
-You can complete the Everest Gokyo Lakes trek as a solo traveller.
+You can complete the Gokyo Lake Trek as a solo traveler.
 There will be trekkers en route to give you company.
 It'll be a joyous adventure in the Himalayas.

 But, what if you get an injury or get altitude sickness?
 While trekking, your safety and security matter most.
 Hence, with your local agencies like us, it will become safe to trek to Gokyo.